 ISO 31000 provides a generic description of the risk management process.
 It is based on best practices, extensive consultation and expert input, and links risk assessment with organizational processes.
 It is used in many industries, including various maritime sectors.

-Risk management in the context of OREI should be a joint responsibility between NationalCompetent Authorities and the Developers and Operators.
+Risk management in the context of OREI should be a joint responsibility between relevant authorities, OREI developers and operators, in accordance with national law.

 Risk Assessment